oose/sbt-javaapi-gen/README.md

       "RuntimeService",
       "TaskService") map wrapInPackage("org.activiti.engine")

-The sbt setting `javaapiclasses` expects a set of strings of fully qualified java classes.
+The sbt setting `javaApiClasses` expects a set of strings of fully qualified java classes.
 The function `wrapInPackage` is just a convenience if you have many classes from the same package.

 After that you are done and can call `compile`.
 The plugin hooks into the compile process and will generate sources for you.
-As an alternative you can also call `javaapi` from sbt.
+As an alternative you can also call `javaApi` from sbt.
 Calling `clean` will also delete the generated files.

 What it does
 ============